MORPH: PDE Foundation Models with Arbitrary Data Modality: Experiment Details

-Both encodings are \emph{absolute} and enable variable \((t,n)\) by resampling, with an \(\mathcal{O}(t\,n\,E)\) application cost.
-ST-Bilinear provides smooth extrapolation in time and space—beneficial for long AR horizons (L model).
-S-Linear/T-Slice enforces a strict AR horizon (\(t\le\texttt{max\_ar}\)) and avoids temporal aliasing—well-suited to short-context regimes (Ti/S/M).
+Both encodings are \textit{learnable} and enable variable \((t,n)\) by resampling, with an \(\mathcal{O}(t\,n\,E)\) application cost.
+ST-Bilinear provides smooth extrapolation in time and space which is beneficial for long AR horizons (L model).
+S-Linear/T-Slice enforces a strict AR horizon (\(t\le\texttt{max\_ar}\)) and avoids temporal aliasing well-suited to short-context regimes (Ti/S/M).
 We apply dropout after constructing \(\widehat{\mathbf{P}}\) and then add it to token embeddings prior to attention.